Chinese aircraft carrier programme: J-15 fighter

+In October 2024, an improved variant "J-15T" with CATOBAR launch capability, modern fifth-generation avionics, AESA radar, new airframes, stealth coatings, and compatibility to launch PL-10 and PL-15 missiles entered active service.

+J-35 fighter

-The Shenyang FC-31 is an in-development medium-sized fifth-generation stealth fighter that may in future be adopted for carrier use.
-The South China Morning Post reported on 6 July 2018 that China is developing an upgraded variant of the FC-31 as an alternate carrier operational jet.
+The Shenyang J-35 is a medium-sized fifth-generation stealth fighter that is also intended for carrier use (there is also a land-based variant).
+The South China Morning Post reported on 6 July 2018 that China was developing an upgraded variant of the FC-31, later called J-35, as an alternate carrier jet.
+The J-35 finally entered its production phase, and military service, in 2025.

+KJ-600 early warning and control aircraft

-The Xi'an KJ-600 is an in-development high-straight wing AEW&C aircraft suspected to be fitted with an AESA-type radome system, and current non-flying mock-up model has a striking external resemblance to the aftward-folding Northrop Grumman E-2 Hawkeye, a carrier-based AEW&C aircraft serving the United States Navy.
+The Xi'an KJ-600 is an in-development high-straight wing AEW&C aircraft suspected to be fitted with an AESA-type radome system, and the current non-flying mock-up model has a striking external resemblance to the aftward-folding Northrop Grumman E-2 Hawkeye, a carrier-based AEW&C aircraft serving the United States Navy.
 The design is likely to be a case of form following function, as the cancelled Soviet Yak-44 shared the same layout.
-Rick Joe, who writes extensively on Chinese aviation and naval developments for The Diplomat', commented that "fixed-wing carrier-borne AEW&C are a vital and essential part to any navy that seeks to field a robust and capable carrier airwing, and their ability to enhance a carrier group's offensive and defensive capabilities and overall situational awareness and network-centric warfare is unmatched by any other platform type that will exist in the near future."

 Analysts H. I. Sutton believed the KJ-600 will be a massive boost to the Chinese Navy, and "once it enters service on the carriers, it will greatly enhance the aerial and maritime situational awareness, and the offensive and defensive capabilities of the carrier group", and that "Chinese aerospace and military industry has certainly shown its ability to develop quite modern and capable AEW&C systems for other air, naval and ground applications".